Implications of the EU 2020+ Budget Negotiations for South East Europe (I/II)

-- Understand the concept of public finances at the EU, especially the difference between the medium-term financial framework and the annual budget,
+- Understood the concept of public finances at the EU level, especially the difference between medium-term financial framework and annual budget,

-- Become familiar with the key differences between the EU budget and national budgets,
+- Became familiar with the key differences between the EU budget and national budgets,

-- Discuss key challenges faced by the EU in the context of forthcoming negotiations about the post-2020 EU budget,
+- Discussed the key challenges faced by the EU that will influence negotiations about the post-2020 EU budget,

-- Examine recent trends and forthcoming challenges associated with the EU budget pre-accession funds.
+- Examined recent trends and forthcoming challenges associated with the EU pre-accession funds.

-This webinar is designed for officials of finance ministries, line ministries and other key government actors involved in the EU accession process, especially those ones involved in programming and managing the EU pre-accession funds.
-Furthermore, the webinar might be also of interest to individuals in other public institutions, academia and the business community with a general interest in EU financial affairs.
+This webinar was designed for officials of finance ministries, line ministries and other key government actors involved in the EU accession process, especially those involved in programming and managing the EU pre-accession funds.
+Furthermore, the webinar was also relevant to individuals in other public institutions, non-governmental organizations, academia, and business community with a general interest in EU financial affairs.

-This webinar is publically available, and there are no limits to the number of participants per country or institution.
-Feel free to bring this webinar also to the attention of your colleagues who may find the discussion useful!
+This webinar was available to public, and there were no limits to the number of participants per country or institution.

-Where: From the convenience of your own computer, tablet or smartphone; you are encouraged to jointly connect with your colleagues.
+Where: From the convenience of your own computer, tablet or smartphone; you were encouraged to jointly connect with your colleagues.

-How: You need to install the WebEX to your device.
-This will take only a few minutes but may require informing your system administrator.
-For detailed technical information please read the Guidelines on how to attend a webinar before the webinar starts.
+How: You needed to install the WebEX to your device.
+This take only a few minutes but may require informing your system administrator.
+For detailed technical information please read the Guidelines on how to attend a webinar.